 Kids often feel more curious about wildlife when they interact with animals creatively.
 These pages promote focus, spark imagination, and help build fine motor skills.
 Parents and teachers use them to turn playtime into an educational adventure.
 Along the way, you’ll uncover even more fun and interesting facts that make each animal unique and exciting to learn about.

-Fun and interesting Facts (Tiger)
+Fun and interesting Facts (About the characteristics of the tiger)

-Do you know the biggest wild cats’ size and weight?
+1.Do you know the biggest wild cats’ size and weight?

-Do tigers belong to a carnivorous animal group?
+2. Do tigers belong to a carnivorous animal group?

 Yes, tigers belong to a carnivorous animal group.
 This means that a tiger eats other animals.
 Big animals like deer, wild pigs, antelope, and buffalo are part of their routine meals.